ibm-cloud-docs/hs-crypto/hs-crypto-concepts.md

 Setting the signature thresholds to a value greater than one enables quorum authentication from multiple administrators for sensitive operations.
 The maximum value that you can set the signature threshold and revocation signature threshold is eight, which is also the maximum number of administrators that can be added to a crypto unit.

-### Master keys
+### Master key
 {: #master-key-concept}

-Master keys, also known as HSM master keys, are used to encrypt the service instances for key storage.
+The master key, also known as HSM master key, is used to encrypt the service instance for key storage.
+It is a symmetric 256-bit AES key.
 With the master key, you take the ownership of the cloud HSM and own the root of trust that encrypts the entire hierarchy of encryption keys, including root keys and standard keys in the key management keystore and Enterprise PKCS #11 (EP11) keys in the EP11 keystore.
-You need to configure the master key first before you can manage encryption keys. {{site.data.keyword.IBM_notm}} does not back up or touch the master key, and has no way to copy it or restore it to a different machine or data center.
+You need to configure the master key first before you can manage encryption keys.
 One service instance can have only one master key.
 If you delete the master key of the service instance, you can effectively crypto-shred all data that was encrypted with the keys that are managed in the service.

 ### Master key part
 {: #master-key-part-concept}

-A master key is composed of several master key parts.
+If you initialize your service instance using key part files, or using smart cards together with the Management Utilities, a master key is composed of several master key parts.
 Master key parts that are created in {{site.data.keyword.hscrypto}} are symmetric 256-bit AES keys.
 For security considerations, each key part can be owned by a different person.
-Key parts are stored in workstation files when the [TKE CLI plug-in](#tke-concept) is used to configure crypto units.
-Key parts are stored on [smart cards](#smart-card-concept) when the [{{site.data.keyword.IBM_notm}} {{site.data.keyword.hscrypto}} Management Utilities](#management-utilities-concept) are used to configure crypto units.
+Key parts are stored in workstation key part files when the [{{site.data.keyword.cloud_notm}} TKE CLI plug-in](#tke-concept) is used to load the master key.
+Key parts are stored on [smart cards](#smart-card-concept) when the [{{site.data.keyword.hscrypto}} Management Utilities](#management-utilities-concept) are used to load the master key.
 The key part owner needs to be the only person who knows the file password or the smart card personal identification number (PIN) for the key part.

 ### {{site.data.keyword.cloud_notm}} Trusted Key Entry CLI plug-in
 {: #tke-concept}

 Trusted Key Entry (TKE) command-line interface (CLI) plug-in is a CLI plug-in working with {{site.data.keyword.cloud_notm}} CLI.
 The TKE plug-in provides a set of functions for managing crypto units that are assigned to an {{site.data.keyword.cloud_notm}} user account.
 You can use the TKE plug-in to set up administrators and load the master key with the requirements of a medium level of security.
-For detailed instructions, see [Initializing service instances with the {{site.data.keyword.cloud_notm}} Trusted Key Entry CLI plug-in](/docs/hs-crypto?topic=hs-crypto-initialize-hsm).
+The TKE CLI plug-in provides two approaches to initializing service instances: [Initializing service instances using key part files](/docs/hs-crypto?topic=hs-crypto-initialize-hsm) and [Initializing service instances using recovery crypto units](/docs/hs-crypto?topic=hs-crypto-initialize-hsm-recovery-crypto-unit).
 For the complete command reference, see [Trusted Key Entry CLI plug-in reference](/docs/hs-crypto-cli-plugin/hs-crypto-cli-plugin-tke_cli_plugin).

 ### Management Utilities
 {: #management-utilities-concept}

 The Management Utilities provide an alternate way of configuring service instances with signature keys and master key parts that are stored on smart cards with the highest level of security.
 To use the Management Utilities, you must order IBM-supported smart card readers and smart cards.
-For detailed instructions on installing and configuring the Management Utilities, see [Setting up the Management Utilities](/docs/hs-crypto?topic=hs-crypto-prepare-management-utilities) and [Loading master keys with the Management Utilities](/docs/hs-crypto?topic=hs-crypto-initialize-hsm-management-utilities).
+For detailed instructions on installing and configuring the Management Utilities, see [Setting up smart cards and the Management Utilities](/docs/hs-crypto?topic=hs-crypto-prepare-management-utilities) and [Initializing service instances using smart cards and the Management Utilities](/docs/hs-crypto?topic=hs-crypto-initialize-hsm-management-utilities).

 ### Smart cards
 {: #smart-card-concept}